Geography of Newfoundland and Labrador: Geology

 One of the most noteworthy aspects of Newfoundland geology is a result of the constant movement of tectonic plates.
-Approximately 500 million years ago the action of these plates forced parts of the oceanic crust beneath the Iapetus Ocean up and over the eastern margin of the North American plate.
+Approximately 500 million years ago, the action of these plates forced sections of the oceanic crust that had been underlying the Iapetus Ocean up and over the eastern margin of the North American plate.
 Sections of oceanic crust which overlie continental crust are known as ophiolites.
 Gros Morne National Park was designated a UNESCO World Heritage Site because it is one of the best places in the world to see the effects of plate tectonics and one of the few places where rocks formed at the Mohorovicic Discontinuity between the crust and the upper mantle of the Earth can be seen.

 Another notable geology site is at Mistaken Point, where rocks containing probably the oldest metazoan fossils in North America and the most ancient deep-water marine fossils in the world are found preserved in layers of volcanic ash.

 Labrador is the easternmost part of the Canadian Shield and is composed of ancient Precambrian igneous and metamorphic rocks.
 The interior averages about 450 m above sea level and is cut by large, east-flowing rivers, such as the Churchill River and its tributaries.
 The northern coast is largely mountainous.
 The Torngat Mountains, Kaumajet Mountains and Kiglapait Mountains dominate this area with the highest peak being Mount Caubvick at 1652 m.
 Torngat Mountains National Park Reserve was created in 2005 to preserve part of this area.